mstocco/mariostoc.co/content/traininglog/20201227-ironman2021-35weeksout.md

 The scheduled ride's intent was nice and steady and with a new indoor rig to test out, I pedalled steady for an hour and fifty.
 I sipped a 750ml bottle of lemonade (~200 cals).
 I had Tabot Cox' _2019 Kona Series Compilation_ on the screen and the Seahawks _Post Game Show_ on the radio.

+The easy jog was on sore legs (glutes/adductors).

 <!---->
 ## MONDAY DEC 28